-- 16. Inspection: Prior to completion of public improvements, improvement work shall be constructed under the inspection and approval of an inspector designated by the city, and the expenses incurred therefore shall be borne by the developer.
-Fees established by the city council for such review and inspection may be established in lieu of actual expenses.
-The city, through the inspector, may require changes in typical sections and details of improvements if unusual or special conditions arise during construction to warrant such changes in the public interest. - 17.
-Agreement for Improvements: Prior to construction of public improvements, the owner and/or developer shall either install required improvements and repair existing streets and other public facilities damaged in the development of the property, or shall execute and file with the city an agreement between him/herself and the city specifying the period in which improvements and repairs shall be completed and, providing that if the work is not completed within the period specified, that the city may complete the work and recover the full costs thereof, together with court costs and attorney costs necessary to collect the amounts from the developer.
-The agreement shall also provide for payment to the city for the cost of inspection and other engineer services directly attributed to the project. - 18.
-Bond or other Performance Assurance: Prior to construction of public improvements, the applicant shall provide the City with a bond or other performance assurance of 120% of the cost of public improvements that meets the requirements of 15.94.020.B, prior to beginning any public improvements.
-Prior to construction, a pre-construction meeting with the construction contractor shall be held with City staff.
-All such agreements shall be reviewed and approved by the City Engineer. - 19.
-Amount of Bond Security Required: Prior to construction of public improvements, the bond or other performance assurance shall be for a sum approved by the City as sufficient to cover the cost of the improvements and repairs, including related engineering, inspection and other incidental expenses, plus an additional 20 percent for contingencies.
+- 10. Agreement for Improvements: Prior to construction of public improvements, since the applicant has proposed to connect to the sewer main and the water line in the right-of-way to service the proposed Parcel 1, the applicant shall either install improvements and repair existing streets and other public facilities damaged in the development of the property prior to recording the final plat, or shall execute and file with the city an agreement between him/herself and the city specifying the period in which improvements and repairs shall be completed and, providing that if the work is not completed within the period specified, that the city may complete the work and recover the full costs thereof, together with court costs and attorney costs necessary to collect the amounts from the developer.
+Per LPDC 15.94.020.B, such an agreement must be secured by a bond or other performance assurance of 120% of the cost of public improvements and shall also provide for payment to the city for the cost of inspection and other engineer services directly attributed to the project. - 11.
+Pre-Construction Meeting: Prior to construction of public improvements, a pre-construction meeting with the construction contractor shall be held with City staff.
+To schedule the preconstruction meeting, the applicant shall reach out to the Community Development Department and submit a narrative describing how each of the required preconstruction conditions of approval have been, or will be, met.
+The required fee for a preconstruction meeting will be assessed and due prior to the meeting.